graezykev/explain-nuance-git-merge-rebase/README.md

 - `Merge`: merge `feature` into `main` and release `main` to production environment.
 - `Rebase`: Rebase `feature` onto `main`, and release `feature`.

-We all know right now Kev and Dash both edited the **second** line, meaning a **conflict** is definitely going to happen in both options.
+We all know that Kev and Dash both edited the **second** line, meaning a **conflict** is definitely going to happen in both options.

-Next, we're going to simulate making the 2 options respectively, and find out what are the different consequences of them.
+Next, we're going to apply both options and examine the different consequences of each.

-> Before continuing, copy the **initial status** into 2 copied folders.
+> Before continuing, copy the initial status into two separate folders so that we can apply each option in its own folder:
 >
 > ```sh
 > cd .. && \